dbankmann/python-mloc/README.rst

 Additionally, optimization objects may possess a sensitivity method, which allows to compute sensitivities with respect to higher level variables.

-At the time of handing in this thesis, there are two concrete implementations of optimization problems.
+At the moment, there are two concrete implementations of optimization problems.
 First, parameter dependent optimal control problems for strangeness-free differential-algebraic control systems, and, second, nonlinear least squares problems.

 The general solution procedure of a multilevel optimal control problem is as follows.
 After initialization of all optimization problems and mapping variable containers appropriately, the lowermost optimization is turned into a local optimization by fixing higher level variables.
 A solution is then iteratively passed to the next optimizations, which are localized and solved again, until the uppermost optimization is reached.